juliangaal/jaco_manipulation/README.md

 An RViz window should open with Moveit! ready to be used

 *Note*: If you have any problems with dependencies, try running `rosdep install --from-paths src -i -y`

+# Testing
+All tests with the ReGround anchoring system in place have been moved to a [separate ROS package](https://github.com/juliangaal/jaco_manipulation_test).

 # Usage
 ## Server: jaco\_manipulation_server